FirespriteLtd/website/site/content/news/firesprite-speaks-about-its-culture-and-foundations.md

 title: Firesprite speaks about its culture and foundations
 date: 2020-03-28T22:07:03.666Z
 draft: false
-summary: >-
-  Firesprite talks about heritage, founding culture and what makes the business tick. news/categories:
+summary: 'We talk about heritage, founding culture and what makes the business tick.' news/categories:
   - careers
 featured_image: